Appoint an administrator for a missing person

 - the missing person usually lives in Victoria

-- while they are missing there is, or is likely to be, a need for a decision about their finances or property, and
+- while they are missing there is, or is likely to be, a need for a decision about their finances or property

 What we can do

-We can appoint an administrator to manage the financial and legal affairs of a missing person.
+- We can appoint an administrator to manage the financial and property affairs of a missing person.

 What we cannot do

-We cannot hear cases where an application has been lodged or an order has been made under section 24A of the Administration and Probate Act 1958.
+We cannot hear cases where an application or order has been made in the Supreme Court to authorise a trustee company to act under section 24A of the Administration and Probate Act 1958.

 Tell us if something changes